-- If you do not have your KU Card at the retail locations, you will need to use another form of payment.
+- Meal pass does not work at the retail locations, you will need to use another form of payment.

-- For Residential Dining Centers, Mrs. E's, Oliver, North College Café, The Studio, and O'zone contact Sheryl Kidwell, Assistant Director, at email@example.com
+- For Residential Dining centers, including Mrs. E's, South Dining Commons, and North College Café, contact Jim Schilling, Assistant Director, at email@example.com

-- For the KU Memorial Union Dining Centers: The Underground, The Market, Courtside Cafe or the Jay Breaks (snack bars) contact Alecia Stultz, Assistant Director, at firstname.lastname@example.org
+- For Retail Dining centers, including The Underground, The Market, Courtside Cafe or the Jay Breaks (snack bars), contact Mark Petrino, Director, at firstname.lastname@example.org

-- For Catering, contact Whitney Fox, Catering Coordinator, at email@example.com
+- For KU Catering, contact Whitney Fox, Catering Coordinator, at email@example.com

-- For the Impromptu Restaurant, contact Kim Nixon, Impromptu Manager, at firstname.lastname@example.org
+- For the Impromptu Cafe, contact Kim Nixon, Impromptu Manager, at firstname.lastname@example.org

 In accordance with KU Student Records Policy, the Federal Educational Right to Privacy Act (FERPA) requires that students provide written authorization to the Bursar's Office before we can release financial information to anyone.
 We understand that many parents, spouses, or other individuals pay or need to discuss charges on a student's account.
 To assist students who want the Bursar's Office to communicate with other individuals, the student must complete and deliver the Financial Information Release form to the Bursar's Office.
 This form is available through this website www.bursar.ku.edu on the main page by selecting FORMS.
 The form is also available at the Bursar's Office reception desk in Carruth O'Leary, Room 20.

-For general questions regarding KU Cuisine Meal Plan accounts, contact Karen Cross, Dining Access Coordinator, by email at email@example.com or by phone at 785-864-7274.
+For general questions regarding KU Dining Meal Plan accounts, contact Karen Cross, Dining Access Coordinator, by email at email@example.com or by phone at 785-864-7274.

 KU Dining Services offers a variety of options.
 Vegetarian and vegan options as well as fresh fruits and vegetables are offered in all locations.
 Nature’s Finest can be found at all residential dining centers, this concept features all plant based menu options.
-At the start of the 2016-17 academic year we will be rolling out our new Beak Bites program which denotes better for you options in each of the following categories: entrees, sides, composed salads, soups, and desserts.
+Our Beak Bites program denotes healthier menu options in each of the following categories: entrees, sides, composed salads, soups, and desserts.
 The Beak Bites concept is a part of the campus nutrition and wellness campaign to provide students, faculty and staff with healthier menu options at convenient locations.
-Prior to Beak Bites rolling out, be sure to check out our NetNutrition site for complete nutrition and ingredient information.
+Check out our NetNutrition site for complete nutrition and ingredient information.

 Net Nutrition is our online nutrition analysis program.
 This service provides a convenient method to calculate the approximated nutritional values of your food selections from our various campus dining locations.
-These Daily Value percentages are based upon a setting that averages the Recommended Dietary Allowances (RDAs) for males and females between the ages of 19-24.
-Net Nutrition is best viewed in Internet Explorer.
-It is located here.
+These Daily Value percentages are based upon a setting that averages the Recommended Dietary Allowances (RDAs) for individuals between the ages of 19-24.
+Net Nutrition is located here.

-The residential dining centers (Mrs. E’s, North College Café and Oliver Dining) will serve regular operating hours even when classes are canceled due to weather.
+The residential dining centers (Mrs. E’s, North College Café and South Dining Commons) will serve regular operating hours even when classes are canceled due to weather.
 Retail locations will typically be closed.